cno-enterprise-services/astro_camp/lesson_0.md

 3. How to import libraries for additional functionality.

 Now that you're familiar with Python basics, you're ready to move on to **Lesson 1**, where you'll create your first game window using Pygame!

+## Further Study
+If you want to get into more detail about learning Python check out this free book.
+[Automate the Boring Stuff with Python](https://automatetheboringstuff.com)